Destinations, Italy, Travel, Travel Tips

 So we sat and waited while the bulk of the passengers crowded the desk, shouting.

-After a full twenty minutes, they made another announcement, explaining that we would be receiving a hotel reservation and a new flight, and they would be giving us a toll-free number to call.
-By this point, I had already received a notification from American Airlines that we had been rebooked the following day (and then a subsequent notification that our rebooked flight was delayed by three hours).
-What else could we do but wait?
-I looked at flights through other carriers – there were no other flights leaving that night.
 We agreed to keep calm and collected and to be as kind to everyone we encountered as possible.
 I found it easy to be compassionate toward the staff, who were just doing their job on a very busy, hectic day.
-It was much tougher to be compassionate toward our fellow passengers, who pushed and shoved and shouted for the next hour.
+But it was much tougher to be compassionate toward our fellow passengers, who pushed and shoved and shouted for the next hour.

-After receiving very confusing directions, we claimed our checked bags of souvenirs and collected our hotel voucher.
-We located the shuttle bus stop and stood way back from the crowd, who seemed ready to pounce on anyone who appeared to cut them in line.
-A small bus pulled up, loaded, and took off, people shouting after it.
-We were told to wait at a specific spot on the curb, and that the next bus would pull in and pick us up there.
-A large charter bus pulled in – but it stopped about twenty people back in line.
 Those at the “front” of the line were furious.
 I can’t recall the last time I’ve seen grown adults behave in this manner, and it was horrifying.
 Fighting through the crowds, removing other passengers’ luggage from the storage so they could slide theirs in, arguing with the driver to let them on board… All we could do was watch in disbelief.

 I’m not sure what it was like on that other bus ride, but I can imagine it, and it doesn’t look pretty in my head.
-Anticipating what we might face as 60 or so passengers arrive at the check-in desk at the same time, I instructed Michael to retrieve our bags while I checked us in.
+Anticipating what we might face as sixty or so passengers arrived at the check-in desk at the same time, I instructed Michael to retrieve our bags while I checked us in.
 It worked like a charm – I was first at the desk, greeted the staff with a smile, and received our room keys, just as the angry wolves rushed through the doors.

 We ate an admittedly sad dinner at the hotel, which I’m sure weren’t expecting to feed guests at 10:00 p.m.
 But we smiled and ate while the other guests at our table made fun of the meal and complained, which didn’t get them anywhere.
 They perked up a little when we explained all we had read about compensation when flights are delayed out of the EU.